Introduction

 that are pre-uploaded to Google, and we do not support that uploading process.
 Therefore, the

-media url will be contained in a contentInfo
+media url will be contained in a contentInfo object.
+In addition, an (optional) list of

 suggestion buttons can be included, but no title text or description text.
 For such combination